RyStuff/LockBackgroundRandomizer/README.md

 ==================================
 RyStuff Lock Background Randomizer is a basic windows powershell, registry, Scheduled task and batch files that randomize lock screen backgrounds everytime you logon the computer.

-**Note: **At the moment a powershell window will appear at logon.
+<b>Note: </b>At the moment a powershell window will appear at logon.
 I am working on a good way to make the window not appear.

 Install
 -------